IKE and IPsec SA Renewal

 <child>.rekey_bytes

 Number of bytes processed before initiating CHILD_SA rekeying.
 CHILD_SA rekeying refreshes key material, optionally using a Diffie-Hellman exchange if a group is specified in the proposal.
 To avoid rekey collisions initiated by both ends simultaneously, a value in the range of rand_bytes gets subtracted to form the effective soft volume limit.
-Volume based CHILD_SA rekeying is disabled by default
+Volume based CHILD_SA rekeying is disabled by default.
+If life_bytes is explicitly configured, it defaults to 10% less than that.
+[0 or life_bytes / 1.1]

 <child>.life_bytes